 Answers to Questions About Agnes Found

 For years, I wondered why Agnes would move from Missouri to Ohio when she didn’t seem to have family around.
 I still have not discovered what became of her parents William and Amanda, and why Agnes is in St Louis, once again seemingly alone, in 1900.
 But now, I can surmise that she moved to where her extended family was.

 With this census record, I also have a time frame for when Agnes’s parents met and may have married (if they did).
 The marriage would likely be between 1800-1881 in Missouri.
 They could have married in Howard County or near Evansville.
 The golden ticket is if the marriage record says William Anderson of Sweden.
 Then I’ll know I have the right couple, given that William and Amanda Anderson are not entirely uncommon.

 ↪️ Sign up for our newsletter and receive the free guide:

 10 Online Genealogy Resources You Have to Try

-Eagerly, I searched online to see if a marriage record would quickly be uncovered, similar to that of Amanda’s mother’s marriage to Nathaniel Pitney.
-Alas, the luck has run out and more digging is needed.
+Eagerly, I searched online to see if a marriage record would quickly be uncovered, similar to Amanda’s mother’s marriage to Nathaniel Pitney.
+Alas, the luck has run out, and more digging is needed.
 Having Ohio ancestors with easily accessible online records has spoiled me so much.
 Other locations require a little more grit.

 I also wish, for the bazillionth time, that the 1890 US Census was not destroyed.
 It might have a clue as to what happened to Agnes’s parents or if Agnes has always had to fend for herself.